 Dave has worked in the mental health field since 1984.
 His counseling experience with individuals and couples include Iverson Center in Seattle, Washington; Abba Counseling Services in Surrey, British Columbia; and Cornerstone Christian Counseling Services in Surrey, British Columbia.
 While at Cornerstone Christian Counseling Services, Dave developed a recovery group program and offered various seminars and workshops.
 He enjoys working with individuals and couples, utilizing cognitive-behavioral therapy, longer-term psychodynamic therapy, and memory-repair techniques (including EMDR, EFT, the Healing Code, and Theophostic prayer).

 Dave has been married to his wife Debra since 1973.
-They have three adult children and four granddaughters.
+They have three adult children, five granddaughters, and one great granddaughter.
 In his leisure time, Dave enjoys gardening and woodworking.

 AREAS OF FOCUS